 - How regularly is OS MasterMap Highways Network updated?

 OS MasterMap Highways Network is published once a month, on the first working day of every month.

 - How do I give feedback?

-Please get in touch on our forum or complete the form in the product guide.
+Please get in touch on our forum or contact our Customer Service Centre.